 EN | FR

-Breast cancer is one of the most commonly diagnosed cancers in Manitoba women.
+Breast cancer is one of the most commonly diagnosed cancers in Manitoba females.
 Screening mammograms can find breast cancer early, when there may be more treatment options and a better chance of a cure.

-Most women age 50 to 74 should have a screening mammogram every 2 years.
 Trans, non-binary, and gender diverse people may also need regular mammograms.

 Is it time for a screening mammogram?
 Call BreastCheck at 1-855-952-4325 to make an appointment.

-Talk with your health care provider about your individual risk for breast cancer.
+Talk with your healthcare provider about your individual risk for breast cancer.

-Some people are at increased risk for breast cancer and may need to be screened more frequently.
-When you come for your first BreastCheck screening mammogram, we will ask you a series of questions to determine how frequently you should be screened for breast cancer.
-Factors you cannot change that can increase your risk for breast cancer include:
+Some people are at increased risk for breast cancer and may need to be screened more frequently or with different tests.
+When you come for your first BreastCheck screening mammogram, you will be asked questions to determine your risk level and how often you should be screened for breast cancer.

 .